 - Purchase the complete Expat Arrivals Bangkok Guide (PDF)

 Bangkok is a vibrant city, full of life.
 From the fascinating culture to the friendly people, living in the Thai capital is an enriching experience.
-However, as with any city, there are pros and cons to moving to Bangkok.
+As with any city, however, there are pros and cons to moving to Bangkok.

 Accommodation in Bangkok